 What is Lupus?

 The most common symptoms of lupus are joint pain, swelling, and arthritis, especially in the wrists, knees, fingers, and hands.
-Other symptoms of lupus can include hair loss, mouth sores, fatigue and fever, chest pain and malaise, sensitivity to sunlight, and the “butterfly rash over the cheeks and bridge of the nose”.
+Other symptoms of lupus could include hair loss, mouth sores, fatigue and fever, chest pain and malaise, sensitivity to sunlight, and the “butterfly rash over the cheeks and bridge of the nose”.
 The parts of the body most affected are the skin, lungs, heart, brain, and digestive tract.
-When “4 out of the 11 typical signs” are present, a doctor will diagnose lupus, and various tests will include listening to the chest, a nervous system exam, kidney biopsy, complete blood panel, urinalysis, and antibody tests, to name a few.3
+When a patient seeks the help of a medical professional for any combination of symptoms and “4 out of the 11 typical signs” are present, the doctor will diagnose lupus.
+Various tests will include listening to the chest, a nervous system exam, kidney biopsy, complete blood panel, urinalysis, and antibody tests, to name a few.3

 Even with symptom management, immunizations, and screening oneself from the sun, patients with lupus can still have blood clots, anemia, heart problems, pregnancy issues, and stroke.4 There are also “investigational treatments” for lupus, including the following: “Biologics, Hormones, Immunosuppressives (Immune Modulators), Monoclonal Antibodies, Organ Transplant Anti-Rejection Drugs, Stem Cell Transplantation and Topical Immunomodulators (TIMs) therapies”.5

-5, 6 http://www.lupus.org/webmodules/webarticlesnet/templates/new_learntreating.aspx?articleid=2244&zoneid=525
+5, 6 wwwlupus.org